For children aged 2 to 5 years old

 - Each child is assigned a key worker who charts the child’s progress during the course of the year.

-- Polstead Preschool is a member of the Pre-school Learning Alliance
+- Polstead Preschool is a member of the Early Years Alliance.

 - The quality of our provision is assessed by Oxfordshire County Council Early Years Department.